A note on domain monotonicity for the Neumann eigenvalues of the Laplacian: An upper bound for Neumann eigenvalues

 The conjecture is affirmative in the case of $k=1,2$.
 The case of $k=1$ was proved by Weinberger removing some condition supposed by Szeg\"o (\cite{W,Sz}).
 The case of $k=2$ was solved affirmatively bv Bucur and Henrot (\cite{BH}).
 For general $k$ P\'olya (\cite{P2}) proved periodic tiling domains satisfies (\ref{PolC}) and later Kellner (\cite{K}) removed the periodic condition.
-Recently Filonov, Levitin, Polterovich and Sher showed the Polya conjecture is affirmative for planar discs (\cite{FLPS}) and Filonov solved the conjecture affirmatively for planar sectors (\cite{Fi}).
+Recently Filonov, Levitin, Polterovich and Sher showed the P\'olya conjecture is affirmative for planar discs and planar sectors (\cite{FLPS}).

-Using harmonic analysis Kr\"{o}ger proved that holds for any (not necessarily convex) bounded domain $\Omega$ in $\mathbb{R}^n$ with piecewise smooth boundary (\cite[Corollary 2]{Kr}), which is sharper than our estimate (\ref{UPB}).
+Using harmonic analysis Kr\"{o}ger (\cite[Corollary 2]{Kr}) proved that holds for any (not necessarily convex) bounded domain $\Omega$ in $\mathbb{R}^n$ with piecewise smooth boundary, which is sharper than our estimate (\ref{UPB}).

-For a domain in a Riemannian manifold, Korevaar obtained much more general and deep result (\cite[(0.3) Theorem]{Ko}).
+For a domain in a Riemannian manifold, Korevaar (\cite[(0.3) Theorem]{Ko}) obtained much more general and deep result.
 For example from his result one can see that holds for a (not necessarily convex) bounded domain $\Omega$ in a manifold with non-negative Ricci curvature, where $c_n>0$ is a numerical constant depending only on $n$.
 He also got an estimate for a domain in a manifold with a lower Ricci curvature bound.
 The constant $c_n$ comes from an upper bound of a number of balls of (some fixed) radius $5^{-1}R$ that covers an annulus $B(x,2R)\setminus B(x,R)$.
 Using the Bishop-Gromov inequality the upper bound can be estimated from above by an exponential in $n$.

-Colbois and Marerten showed that for each bounded domain $\Omega$ in a complete Riemannian manifold with Ricci curvature bounded below by $-(n-1)a^2$, $a\geq 0$ we have for some numerical constants $A_n, B_n>0$ depending only on $n$ (\cite[Theorem 1.3]{CM}).
+Colbois and Maerten (\cite[Theorem 1.3]{CM}) showed that for each bounded domain $\Omega$ in a complete Riemannian manifold with Ricci curvature bounded below by $-(n-1)a^2$, $a\geq 0$ we have for some numerical constants $A_n, B_n>0$ depending only on $n$.
 The constant $B_n$ is depending on the covering number $C(r)$ such that each ball of radius $4r$ in $M$ may be covered by $C(r)$ balls of some fixed radius $r$.
 The covering number can be estimated from above by an exponential in $n$ via the Bishop-Gromov inequality.

 The same proof applies for an upper bound for eigenvalues of the Laplacian on closed Riemannian manifolds of nonnegative Ricci curvature.
 Since there is no boundary one can give a simpler proof of the corresponding statement of Lemma \ref{keylemma} as follows.